 Apocrypha Files

-My activities in artwork production in the early 2000’s segued from narrative images using dogs and plant forms as stimuli into investigations and references that I called The Apocrypha Files, works that ponder and discuss belief systems of dubious authenticity.
-I was interested in imagery that evokes methodical observation motivated by curiosity and recollection, and fostered by a rich southern tradition of written and oral histories.
+My artwork production in the early 2000’s segued from narratives using dogs and plant forms as stimuli into investigations/references that I called The Apocrypha Files, works that discuss belief systems of dubious authenticity.
+I was interested in imagery that evoked an observation motivated by curiosity and recollection, and fostered by a rich southern tradition of written and oral histories.
 Being a southerner, I understood a rich background in such belief systems, ranging from superstitions regarding weather, planting seasons, suspicious tall tales of derring-do, premonitions and symbols of good or ill fate, to curious religious convictions and rituals.